|||

 4.2 The Plan will aim to further the social, economic and environmental well-being of the Area.

-5. General policies and principles
+5. Diversity and general policies and principles

 5.2 HNF will encourage all interested and eligible individuals to become members of HNF and to work alongside HNF to further their joint objectives.
+HNF will aim to seek participation of diverse individuals and underrepresented groups in the HNFs activities, including through membership in the HNF and participation in the HNFs meetings, consultation workshops, working parties and subcommittees.

 5.3 HNF and its Committee members will aim to follow the Nolan Principles” of public life.
 That is, they will aim to act with: